NeilJustice/ZenUnitAndMetalMock/README.md

    Useful option for not blocking the launch of a debugger.
 -failskips
    Exit 1 regardless of test run outcome if any tests are skipped.
+   Useful option for continuous integration servers to reduce the possibility of a quality-compromising culture of complacency developing around skipped tests.
 -testruns=<N>
    Repeat the running of all non-skipped tests N times.
+   Useful option for increasing testing rigor.
 -random[=Seed]
    Run test classes in a random order and run tests in a random order.
+   Useful option for increasing testing rigor.
 ```

 ### ZenUnit Syntax